1. Output information

 Slope Index of Inequality

-The socioeconomic inequality in LE and HSLE is estimated using the Slope Index of Inequality (SII), a measure of the absolute gap in years of life lived in total, and additionally lived in “good” general health and disability-free.
+The socioeconomic inequality in life expectancy and HSLE is estimated using the Slope Index of Inequality (SII), a measure of the absolute gap in years of life lived in total, and additionally lived in "good" general health and disability-free.
 In addition, the ranges in these statistical measures of health are also provided as absolute measures of inequality, taking the simple difference between the least and most deprived quantile.

 The SII can be interpreted in the same way as the range but takes into account inequality across the whole distribution, as well as giving greater weight to larger populations and less weight to smaller populations.
 This means that the higher the SII, the more unequal the population is with regard to the outcome of interest.

+To calculate the SII we use the R package phe_sii.
 Quantiles are ordered by decreasing area deprivation, that is, from the most to the least deprived.
 A social median rank is calculated as the explanatory variable in the weighted regression model.
 Firstly, the fraction of the total population in each quantile (f) is determined.
 Secondly, the cumulative frequency (ci), that is, the cumulative sum of the population in successively less deprived quantiles, was also obtained and the relative deprivation rank (x) for each quantile was calculated.
-This is formulated:
+This is formulated as:

 The formula calculates the relative deprivation rank for use in the SII calculation.
 The HSLE for each quantile are then regressed by the relative deprivation rank and weighted by quantile-specific fraction of the total population to produce a line of best fit extending from the most- to least-deprived hypothetical population.